-Early works advocate Gaussian process prior~\cite{Freeman2000}, Huber prior, sampled texture prior~\cite{Pickup2004}, \etc Edge prior and some other types of natural image priors are explored to achieve more smooth results~\cite{Kim2010, Tai2010}.
-Recently, generative adversarial network~\cite{Goodfellow2014} derived image priors have gained great successes~\cite{Pan2018, Sonderby2017}.
-Our DL-Net exploits the likelihood and also priors if necessary.
-Instead of optimizing them directly in the learning objective, we reformulate the procedure as a recursive module.
-In such a way, the functional of maximum likelihood can be readily incorporated into any given architecture.
-Our method is closely related to deep image prior~\cite{Ulyanov2018}, in a sense that we both schematically suggest outputs that being able to reproduce the corresponding inputs and can be applied to various CNNs (see Section E in our supp. for discussions).
-It also lies in the category of MAP inference guided discriminative learning~\cite{Zhang2017_IR} and differential optimization architectures~\cite{agrawal2019differentiable}.
+Early work advocates Gaussian process prior~\cite{Freeman2000}, Huber prior, sampled texture prior~\cite{Pickup2004}, edge prior~\cite{Tai2010}, etc. Recently, generative-adversarial-network-derived~\cite{Goodfellow2014} image priors have gained great success~\cite{Pan2018, Sonderby2017}.
+Our DL-Net exploits the likelihood and also image priors if necessary.
+Rather than adding them to the loss function, we reformulate their optimization procedure as a recursive module.
+In such a way, the functional of maximum likelihood can be readily incorporated into any given image restoration architecture.
+Our method is closely related to deep image prior~\cite{Ulyanov2018}, in a sense that the methods both schematically suggest outputs that being able to reproduce the corresponding inputs and can be applied to various CNNs (see Section~\ref{sec:mdc} for discussions).
+Our method also lies in the category of MAP inference guided discriminative learning~\cite{Zhang2017_IR} and differential optimization architectures~\cite{agrawal2019differentiable}.